mechaniputer/libreDSSP/README.md

 Pull requests to solve bugs or improve style are welcome.

+## Getting started
+Run 'make' to build it.
+You may wish to use the included tutorial by running './dssp TUTOR.DSP'.
+Vim source highlighting files are included in vim/.

 ## What works:
 	* Basic math operations (+,*,-,/)
 	* NEG, ABS